dogwaddle/Personal/readme.md

 ## Skills I'm Developing
 - [ ] Illustration
-- [ ] Data Visualization using Tableau
+- [ ] Data Visualization using Python and JS
-- [ ] Data Visualization using Python
+- [ ] Should I learn any assist programs: Octoparse?
+Tableau?
 - [ ] Insert More

 ## kudos